SumoSumoSumoWatch & Attend › Sumo Experience in Japan

 How to Book a Stable Visit

 Most sumo stables do not accept walk-in visitors.
 The standard approach is to book through a licensed tour operator.
-Several companies offer morning practice tours:
+Here are the main options:

 Strict Etiquette Rules